On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Capital Model

-A household reaches the area of poverty if it suffers a loss large enough that the remaining capital is attracted into the poverty trap.
-Since a household's capital does not grow below the critical capital $x^{*}$, households that fall into the area of poverty will never escape without external help.
-Once below the critical capital, households are exposed to the risk of falling deeper into poverty.
-However, in contrast to \cite{FloresContro2022} where random-valued losses are considered, the dynamics of the model do not allow for the possibility of negative capital due to the proportionality of loss experience.
+On the occurrence of the $i$th loss, the capital process experiences an instantaneous downwards jump from $X_{0,T_i}$ to $X_{0, T_i}\cdot Z_i$, where $Z_i\in[0,1]$ is the random proportion determining the remaining capital after loss $i$ and $X_{0, T_i}$ is the level of capital accumulated up to the time of loss $T_{i}$.
+The sequence $\{Z_{i}\}_{i=1}^{\infty}$ is a sequence of independent and identically distributed random variables with common distribution function $G_{Z}(z)$, independent of the Poisson process.
+In contrast to \cite{Article:Flores-Contro2024} where random-valued losses are considered, the dynamics of the model do not allow for the possibility of negative capital due to the proportionality of loss experience.

-The structure of the process in-between loss events is derived through solution of the first order Ordinary Differential Equation (ODE) in \eqref{PT1:Equation3.1}.
+The structure of the process in-between loss events is derived through solution of the first order ordinary differential equation (ODE) in \eqref{TheCapitalModel-Section2-Equation1}.
 The stochastic capital process with deterministic exponential growth and multiplicative losses is then formally defined as follows: